HelloEnkio/upgrade-wise-insight-66/README.md

 # Is it Better?

-Smart tech product comparison tool powered by AI.
+Smart two-device comparison tool powered by AI.

 ## Overview

 Is it Better? helps you decide whether upgrading your device is worthwhile.
-Enter your current device and the one you're considering, and the app compares performance, features, and value using Google's Gemini 2.5 Flash model.
+Enter your current device and the one you're considering, and the app compares the two side by side—evaluating performance, features, and value using Google's Gemini 2.5 Flash model.
 A lightweight Express backend tracks daily usage to stay within the free API quota.

+The service focuses on simple, one-to-one comparisons and does not support evaluating more than two devices at a time.

 ## Getting started